trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 </v-click>

 <!--
-- By convention rust uses snake case (i.e. all lowercase with underscores) for variable names
+- By convention Rust uses snake case (i.e. all lowercase with underscores) for variable names
 - The immutable variable cannot be mutated in any way (exceptions apply) -->